Telecom & IT Blog | Explore Our Recources | Tailwind

 • Telecommunications room

-How Does Structured Cabling Help Businesses Save Time and Money?
+How Does Structured Cabling Help Businesses Save Time & Money?

 By reducing the time spent identifying and fixing issues, structured cabling minimizes costly downtime.
 It also eliminates the need for multiple wiring infrastructures, providing a single, unified cabling system that's easier and more cost-effective to manage.

-What’s the Difference Between Structured Cabling and Point-To-Point Cabling?
+What’s The Difference Between Structured Cabling & Point-To-Point Cabling?

 While a structured cabling system comprises the cabling and hardware that provide a telecommunications infrastructure for supporting a large number of connections, point-to-point cabling connects only one switch, storage unit, or server to another using fiber cables.